Marco Polo (Doctor Who)

 Marco Polo is the fourth serial of the British science fiction television series Doctor Who.
 It was first broadcast on BBC TV in seven weekly parts from 22 February to 4 April 1964.
-It was written by John Lucarotti and directed largely by Waris Hussein; John Crockett directed the fourth episode.
-The story is set in Yuan-era China in the year 1289, where the Doctor (William Hartnell), his granddaughter Susan Foreman (Carole Ann Ford), and her teachers Ian Chesterton (William Russell) and Barbara Wright (Jacqueline Hill) meet the Italian merchant-explorer Marco Polo (Mark Eden) and Mongolian Emperor Kublai Khan (Martin Miller).
+It was written by John Lucarotti and directed primarily by Waris Hussein; John Crockett directed the fourth episode.
+In the serial, the Doctor (William Hartnell), his granddaughter Susan Foreman (Carole Ann Ford), and her teachers Ian Chesterton (William Russell) and Barbara Wright (Jacqueline Hill) meet the Italian merchant-explorer Marco Polo (Mark Eden) and Mongolian Emperor Kublai Khan (Martin Miller) in Yuan-era China in 1289.

-Lucarotti—who had previously written works based on Marco Polo's adventures—was suggested to producers by Doctor Who creator Sydney Newman when the show was early in development.
+Lucarotti—who had previously written works based on Marco Polo's adventures—was suggested to producers by Doctor Who creator Sydney Newman when the show was in early development.
 Throughout production, the script was rewritten to make the story more personal to Polo.
-Barry Newbery, the serial's designer, used several historical books for research of the old designs, taking inspiration from 1900 Korean architecture.
+Production designer Barry Newbery used several historical books for research of the old designs, taking inspiration from 1900 Korean architecture.
 The serial premiered with nine million viewers, and maintained audience figures throughout its seven-week run.
 It received generally positive responses from critics and was sold widely overseas, but was erased by the BBC in 1967; the entire serial is missing as a result.
 The serial received later print adaptations, and soundtrack releases using the surviving audio.